FourierDrive/Repo/docs/storage/sd/electrical_characteristics.md

 ## I/O Card Pin Definitions

-SDIO supports three primary data transfer modes: 4-bit mode, 1-bit mode, and SPI mode.
-Unlike standard memory cards, SDIO allows peripheral devices to signal interrupts back to the host controller.
-In 1-bit mode, the **DAT1** pin is repurposed to function as the interrupt request (IRQ) line.
+SDIO supports multiple data transfer modes, including 4-bit mode, 1-bit mode, and SPI mode.
+Unlike standard memory cards, SDIO allows peripheral devices to signal asynchronous interrupts back to the host controller.
+Specifically, the **DAT1** pin can be used as an interrupt output from the card during times when it is not in use for data transfer operations.

 <table>
   <thead>